-A crowd of 2,301 volunteers show up on a Saturday to give their day in service to their neighbors and the community of Memphis, Tenn., at The Convoy Mid-South.
+A crowd of 2,301 volunteers show up on a Saturday to give their day in service to their neighbors and the community of Memphis, Tennessee.

-Young boys serve with their parents to speedily bag 10,000 bags of groceries, a young mother with infant in sling kindly passes groceries to guests of honor, kids serve their fellow classmates in the kids zone and one full-hearted 109-year-old “Mother Irving” encourages families in the Connections area.
-That’s the sight confronting my eyes at the second Convoy of Hope community outreach I’ve been able to attend in my 27 years.
+Young boys serve with their parents to speedily bag 10,000 bags of groceries, a young mother with infant in sling kindly passes groceries to Guests of Honor, kids serve their fellow classmates in the Kids Zone, and one 109-year-old volunteer named “Mother Irving” encourages families in the Connections area.

-Mother Irving may not have been able to carry groceries to cars, jump with smiling kids in bounce houses or guide families from one free service to the next.
-Yet, by her mere attendance as a volunteer, Mother Irving inspires me and likely everyone who experiences her service to simply never stop caring.
-Can you imagine what her list of excuses for not volunteering could look like?
+Mother Irving may not have been able to carry groceries to cars, jump with smiling kids in bounce houses, or guide families from one free service to the next.
+Yet, by her mere attendance as a volunteer, Mother Irving inspires everyone who experiences her service to simply never stop caring.

 We can’t avoid aging — there are many limiting conditions and situations that we simply cannot overcome.
 Certain talents that will never be ours but we can always have heart.

 Mother Iriving and 2,300 other Tennessean volunteers exercised their hearts and sent Memphis a unanimous message with their presence: “We care.”